ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Introduction

-Multi-label classification algorithms can be categorised as either \emph{problem transformation} or \emph{algorithm adaptation} methods \cite{Tsoumakas07multi-labelclassification:}.
+Multi-label classification algorithms can be categorised as either \emph{problem transformation} or \emph{algorithm adaptation} methods \citep{Tsoumakas07multi-labelclassification:}.
 Problem transformation methods---for example \emph{classifier chains} \citep{Read2011}---break the multi-label problem down into smaller multi-class classification problems.
 Algorithm adaptation methods---for example BPMLL \citep{Zhang:2006:MNN:1159162.1159294}---modify multi-class algorithms to directly train on multi-label datasets.

 Ensemble classification methods train multiple component classifiers and aggregate them.
-Generally, ensemble methods perform better than the single component classifiers \citep{kelleher2015fundamentals} and ensemble classifiers based on boosting generally perform better than bagging methods \cite{narassiguin2016extensive}.
+Generally, ensemble methods perform better than the single component classifiers \citep{kelleher2015fundamentals} and ensemble classifiers based on boosting generally perform better than bagging methods \citep{narassiguin2016extensive}.
 In the multi-label classification literature, several methods have been proposed that combine multiple multi-label models to form an ensemble.
-These, however, are mostly problem transformation methods based on \emph{bagging} or majority voting based approaches to building ensembles.
+These, however, are mostly problem transformation methods based on \emph{bagging} or majority voting based approaches to building ensembles \citep{Read2011,tremlc,tenenboim2010identification,Kocev2007,eps,rakel,rokach2014ensemble}.
 There are very few boosting approaches in the multi-label classification literature.
 AdaBoost.MH \citep{Schapire2000} is probably the most prominent boosting approach in multi-label classification, but does not perform well when compared to other methods \citep{MOYANO201833}.
-As boosting based methods in multi-class classification perform so much better than approaches based on bagging, this motivates the development of better ensembles for multi-label classification that are based on ideas similar to boosting.
+Although based on bagging and majority voting methods, algorithms like Classifier Chains (CC) \citep{Read2011} and RAkEL \citep{rakel} which still stay a very competitive \citep{MADJAROV20123084,pakrashi2016benchmarking} and has received test of time award in ECML 2017 and 2019, respectively.
+As boosting based methods in multi-class classification perform so much better than approaches based on bagging, but in the multi-label context they didn't perform as much as they perform in the multi-class domain, probably due to the high degree of imbalance which multi-label datasets have.
+This motivates the development of better ensembles for multi-label classification that are based on ideas similar to boosting.